rsyslog/rsyslog/source/configuration/modules/impstats.rst

 statistic counters <http://rsyslog.com/rsyslog-statistic-counter/>`_.
 When browsing this page, please be sure to take note of which rsyslog version is required to provide a specific counter.
-Counters are continously being added, and older versions do not support everything.
+Counters are continuously being added, and older versions do not support everything.

 Configuration Directives